TkTech/smartie/README.md

 - Use the SG_IO documentation by Danny (https://sg.danny.cz/sg/).
 - Use the _conversations_ in mailing lists and bug trackers, while avoiding the code.

+### Does this library support RAID controllers?

+Sometimes.
+It hasn't been thoroughly tested with RAID controllers, as the target audience for the main program that uses this library is consumer desktops.
+Patches happily accepted if you have one to test with!

 [S.M.A.R.T]: https://en.wikipedia.org/wiki/S.M.A.R.T.
 [phm]: https://github.com/TkTech/PortableHardwareMonitor